The Adult, Community and Further Education (ACFE) Board is a statutory authority under the

 - recommend resource allocations to Learn Local organisations in their regions in line with priorities and guidelines established by the ACFE Board.

-The ACFE Board is currently seeking expressions of interest from across the community for membership on all of the eight Regional Councils of ACFE across Victoria.
-The ACFE Board is looking for people who can be a voice for their community in a regional forum that aims to ensure that the region's adult education needs are known and addressed.
+The ACFE Board welcomes expressions of interest from across the community for membership on all of the eight Regional Councils of ACFE across Victoria.
+The ACFE Board is interested to hear from people who can be a voice for their community in a regional forum that aims to ensure that the region's adult education needs are known and addressed.

 Members are appointed by the Minister for up to three years on a voluntary basis and are asked to commit to regularly attending Council meetings and participating in other events or activities as they are able.

-We are seeking applications from people who may be interested in vacancies occurring from now until June 2015.
+We are currently seeking applications from people who may be interested in vacancies occurring from now until December 2016.